anisyanka/learn-embedded-linux/README.md

 To compile this code, we should configure the uboot sources with help `make <config-file-for-your-board>`.
 There are a lot of ready config files in the `./uboot/configs/`.
 We can take ready file for a board or write own file.
 Config file must specify a device tree file for a board and define some constants.
-See `./scripts/build_bbb_uboot.sh` which builds uboot for the BeagleBoneBlack board or you can use Makefile:
+See `Makefile` which builds uboot for the BeagleBoneBlack board or type `make uboot` in the root of the repository.
-`make bbb_uboot`

-After building you can find this files `./out/uboot/ directory:
+After building you can find this files in the`./out/uboot/` directory:
  - MLO is secodary program loader
  - u-boot is itself bootloader in ELF format for debugging
  - u-boot.map is table of symbols
  - u-boot.bin is itself bootloader with dtb ready for executing in a target

 ## The Linux kernel
 First of all we need to configure the kernel for our board.
-There are a lot of already ready config files.
+There are a lot of ready config files.
 We can find its into `arch/$ARCH/configs/` directory.

 ### Configuration and buildings